htvekov/openHASP-Sonos-media-player/README.md

 ### Prerequisities:
 - openHASP 0.6.4-dev
 	- commit 7a83367 or newer (January 18th, 2023)
+- openHASP Custom Component installed in HA
+	- `main` branch commit `b2ed186` or newer required (January 30th, 2023)
 - Home Assistant with Sonos integration installed
 	- Tested working with Home Assistant 2022.10.4
-- openHASP Custom Component installed in HA
-	- `main` branch commit `b2ed186` or newer required (January 30th, 2023)
 - Sonos speakers + active Sonos app
 	- Tested working with S1 (legacy) and S2 version devices
 	- Setup with both S1 & S2 devices will work as well.
-But S1 devices can't join S2 groups and vice versa
+But S1 devices can't join S2 groups and vice versa (Sonos restriction)
 -   GS-T3E / WT32-SC01 (plus) / Sunton ESP32-48S035 / Sunton ESP32-8048S050 / Sunton ESP32-8048S070 or similar devices **with** PSram
 	- Configuration can dynamically handle **both** multiple 320x480, 480x480 or 480x800 resolution displays
-	- Devices with different resolutions can even be mixed, as configuration is almost fully dynamic now.
-Currently only pop-up info is not yet fully dynamic.
-Pop-up's are at present only dynamic in that sense that first plate device entry in group determines position on display for all device types.
+	- Even devices with different resolutions can be mixed and matched, as configuration is almost fully dynamic now

 With this openHASP Sonos plate configuration, you’ll be able to control single or grouped Sonos speakers from multiple openHASP plates.
 Plates just have to share identical object mapping (page/object number).

 Approach was to make this setup as dynamic as possible.
-The original design with hardcoded master speaker has now been abandoned and replaced with a fully dynamic group speaker configuration.
-Now it's possible to both change master- and slave speakers and jump between all active groups or single speakers by changing the Master speaker.
+The original design with a designated hardcoded master speaker has now been abandoned and replaced with a fully dynamic group speaker configuration.
+Now it's possible to change both master- and slave speakers and jump between all active groups or single speakers by changing the Master Speaker.

 I also wanted to keep mqtt chatter to a minimum and have mainly used mqtt group topics and not entities for boths triggers and actions.
 Hence the config is primarily done as automations and not solely as Custom Component configuration.
 As config is quite elaborate, a multi plate Custom Component configuration for eg. five plates would also have filled more than 4000 lines !